Tired of paying large commission fees when buying and selling stocks and index funds? If you are, you should carry on reading our Trading 212 review.

 You are able to trade cryptocurrencies such as Bitcoin, Ethereum, Ripple, and Monero with Trading 212’s CFD.
-Although, if you are looking to invest in crypto for the long term I wouldn’t recommend buying or holding crypto on the likes of Trading 212 or Revolut.
+However, if you are looking to invest in crypto for the long term, I wouldn’t recommend buying or holding crypto on the likes of Trading 212 or Revolut.

-Even the likes of popular cryptocurrency platforms such as Coinbase or Gemini, don’t provide users with a private key.
-If you would like to learn more, check out my cryptocurrency tutorial to learn more This is because you don’t have access
+Even the likes of popular cryptocurrency platforms, such as Coinbase or Gemini, don’t provide users with a private key.
+If you would like to learn more, check out my cryptocurrency tutorial.
+This is because you don’t have access.

 Practise vs Real Money Trades

-Trading 212 provides 2 different types of modes.
+Trading 212 provides two different types of modes.
 In the Real Money mode, you are trading with money you have deposited from your account.
-And obviously, there are risks involved with trading with real money.
+Obviously, there are risks involved with trading with real money.

-Whereas, in the Practice Mode, you are trading with virtual money, simulating market trades without the risk of losing real money.
+In the Practice Mode, you are trading with virtual money, simulating market trades without the risk of losing real money.
 This mode is ideal for both beginners and experienced individuals to practice new strategies and familiarise themselves with the features of the platform.
-If you lose all the money in Practice you can reset this from the “Settings” menu to any balance up to 50,000.
+If you lose all the money in Practice, you can reset this from the “Settings” menu to any balance up to 50,000.

 Everything else is the same.

-To switch back to Real Money, click on ‘Real Money‘ located under your email address.
+To switch back to Real Money, click ‘Real Money’ under your email address.

 Trading 212 Fractional Shares